- Advantage India

 - E-Commerce: 100% FDI in B2B e-commerce, Single brand retail trading entity permitted for B2C e-commerce and e-commerce food retailing

-- Retail: 100% FDI and 49% under automatic route is allowed.
-In case of ‘state-of-art’ and ‘cutting-edge technology’ sourcing norms can be relaxed subject to Government approval.
+- Retail: 100% FDI and 49% under automatic route are allowed.
+In case of ‘state-of-art and ‘cutting-edge technology,’ sourcing norms can be relaxed subject to Government approval.

 - 100% FDI is now permitted under automatic route in Duty Free Shops located and operated in the Customs bonded areas.